-Great Ormond Street Hospital for Children NHS Foundation Trust Haemophilia B (also known as Factor IX deficiency) is a type of clotting disorder, much rarer than Haemophilia A (Classic Haemophilia or Factor VIII deficiency).
+Great Ormond Street Hospital for Children NHS Foundation Trust Haemophilia A (also known as Classic Haemophilia or Factor VIII deficiency) is the most well-known type of clotting disorder.
 A specific protein is missing from the blood so that injured blood vessels cannot heal in the usual way.
-This information sheet from Great Ormond Street Hospital (GOSH) explains the causes, symptoms and treatment of Haemophilia B and where to get help.
+This information sheet from Great Ormond Street Hospital (GOSH) explains the causes, symptoms and treatment of Haemophilia A and where to get help.